mauriciabad/comandero-cutre/SETUP_INSTRUCTIONS.md

 -- Orders table
 CREATE TABLE public.orders (
-  id UUID PRIMARY KEY DEFAULT uuid_generate_v4(), tableNumber TEXT NOT NULL, createdBy TEXT NOT NULL, items JSONB NOT NULL, cancelledAt TIMESTAMP WITH TIME ZONE, paidAt TIMESTAMP WITH TIME ZONE, drinksReadyAt TIMESTAMP WITH TIME ZONE, foodReadyAt TIMESTAMP WITH TIME ZONE, createdAt TIMESTAMP WITH TIME ZONE DEFAULT now()
+  id UUID PRIMARY KEY DEFAULT uuid_generate_v4(), table_number TEXT NOT NULL, created_by TEXT NOT NULL, items JSONB NOT NULL, cancelled_at TIMESTAMP WITH TIME ZONE, paid_at TIMESTAMP WITH TIME ZONE, drinks_ready_at TIMESTAMP WITH TIME ZONE, food_ready_at TIMESTAMP WITH TIME ZONE, created_at TIMESTAMP WITH TIME ZONE DEFAULT now()
 );
 ```